 – Digitizing Missouri’s German Heritage

-We partner with local officials and heritage organizations throughout the state of Missouri to provide “Digitizing Missouri’s German Heritage” events.
-During these events, members of the community have the opportunity to register their artifacts, documents, and stories to have digitized for future generations.
+We partner with communities and organizations throughout the state to provide “Digitizing Missouri’s German Heritage” events, where participants are given the opportunity to have their special German artifacts, documents, photographs, and stories digitized to preserve them for future generations.
 Our next digitization event will be held in Augusta, MO on October 30th.
 Register below to reserve your time slot!
 Questions?
 Contact Caitlin Yager at firstname.lastname@example.org

 – Hamburg: Heritage, Resilience, Compliance